Christian-History.org does not receive any personally identifiable information from the search bar below.

 Pope Damasus I (366 – 384) began his reign after the death of Pope Liberius in September of 366 and he continued until 384.
 He did not gain his position, however, without much struggle.

-I am combining a page on Pope Damasus I with the third story of my Fall of the Church series.
+This page on Pope Damasus I is also part 4 of my Fall of the Church series.
+The other parts are: